 An Evaluation of Bringing Hope's Second Chance Damascus Programme

-- Participant’s experiences of engaging with the Damascus Programme;
+- Participant’s experiences of engaging with the DRSP;

-- Thoughts /feelings of participants regarding the faith based approach of the Damascus Programme, as to its potential to influence lifestyle choices;
+- Thoughts /feelings of participants regarding the faith-based approach of the DRSP as to its potential to influence lifestyle choices;

-- The relationship between the Damascus Programme in and offenders’ sense of subjective wellbeing;
+- The relationship between the DRSP and participants’ sense of subjective wellbeing;

-- The relationship between the Damascus Programme and desistance readiness.
+- The relationship between the DRSP and desistance readiness.

-The project also aims to identify the potential benefits associated with the provision of the Damascus Programme in a prison setting (and beyond) for offenders, prison service, key stakeholders and the wider community.
+The study also set out to identify the potential benefits associated with DRSP in a prison setting (and beyond) for participants, prison staff and management, families and the wider community.